williamtong/TILDA_defect_classification/README.md

 <h4>2-class defect detection summary</h4>

 While model A-1 has the largest ROC-AUC, which is the most-used metric to evaluation the effectiveness of a 2-class model, it is important to note that model C-2 has the best _Precision_ for the _Good_ class at 96.1%, and C-1 has the best _Recall_ for the _Defect_ class of 61.7%.
-It is likely that these two models perform very well only at the threshold of 50%.
+It is likely that C-1 performs better than A-1 only at the threshold of 50%.
 The setting of this threshold depends on the business use case, which we are not privy to from the data set description.
 In general, the model with the best ROC-AUC will have the best performance on the average, so we will follow the traditional metric of ROC-AUC and call A-1 our best 2-class model.

 **Overall, the results are satisfactory given the simplicity of the model.
 The ROC-AUC of 93.1%.
-The Precision for the _Good_ class of 96.1% is impressive, and the Recall fverallr the _Defect_ class verf 58.4% is an improvement over the previous iteration of the models, even if there is room for improvement.**
+The Precision for the _Good_ class of 96.1% is impressive, and the Recall for the _Defect_ class of 58.4% is an improvement over the previous iteration of the models, even if there is room for improvement.**

 <h3>Defect IDENTIFICATION (4-class)</h3>

-Identification of the defects can be an important step to improving of the manufacturing process.
-From a modeling perspective, it presents a much more challenging problem.
+Identification of the defects is genrally an important step to continuous monitoring and improvement the manufacturing process.
+In this case here, it presents a much more challenging problem than the <i>Defect Detection</i> model. <br></br>
     1. The number of samples are small (see first table above _actual number of images for each class_).
     2. There are 4 possibilities of defects, so the probability of getting it right is only about 25%.
 Note that 25% is the approximate baseline of the model: it must perform significantly above it for model to be called effective.

-A close inspection of the images of defects in the section earlier will reveal that many classifications are almost arbitrary to the human eye.
-The oil spots appear to be just some shades on the textile.
-The holes do not always appear to be holes.
+A close inspection of the images of defects in the **Sample images from each class** section will reveal that many classifications are almost arbitrary to the human eye.
+Some <i>oil spots</i> appear to be just some shades on the textile.
+The <i>holes</i> do not always appear to be holes.
 The _objects_ and _thread error_ classes are also similar looking.
+Some of the labels appear to be wrong.
 Another issue is the imbalance of the data set.
 There are very few examples of the _hole_ cases.
 Thus it is not surprising the models perform the worst for the class.

 We will use the lower-case letters to refer to these 4-class models here to identification avoid confusion with the 2-class models for detect detection.